ZhuoerW/iCure/README.md

 ## Installing and get start
 a) Open the terminal or DOS Shell and go to the program folder.

-b) Run (npm install) to install all required modules.
+b) Run 'npm install' to install all required modules.

-c) Open another window of terminal/DOS Shell, run (mongod) and then (mongo) to start the database of mongodb.
+c) Open another window of terminal/DOS Shell, run 'mongod' and then 'mongo' to start the database of mongodb.

-d) Go back to the window under the program folder and run (node app.js) to start the server.
+d) Go back to the window under the program folder and run 'node app.js' to start the server.

 c) Open an browser and go to http://localhost:3000 to start the web application.

-## Running the tests

 ## Contributors